-We are not currently accepting proposals for any in-person programs.
-Please check back at a later date.Please note:
+We are currently accepting proposals for the following in-person programs:

 - Different perspectives matter.
 Great topics often include speakers from different backgrounds – private attorneys, in-house counsel, government, consumers, providers, senior and junior – pairing up to present different views on the submitted topic.

 - One session cannot have two speakers from the same firm/organization.

 - AHLA and the program planning committees value and seek diverse and inclusive participation within the Association and share a commitment to having speakers represent a broad cross-section of gender, race, ethnicity, creed, age, sexual orientation, gender identity and expression, national origin, and disability.

 - Suggest a very advanced or masters level topic.
 Most sessions submitted hit the “intermediate” level of audience knowledge.
 We’d like to include some very advanced topics submitted by qualified speakers

 If selected as a speaker, the information you provide will be used in the program brochure.
 Please be sure the spelling is correct and all relevant titles, information about degrees, and credentials are included.

 Each of our in-person programs has a Board appointed planning committee.
 The individuals on the planning committee are highly qualified experts in the area of focus for the program.

 AHLA posts a Call for Speakers for each program.
 The due date for proposals is based on when the program will be held and is generally 6-9 months prior to the program.
 (Example: A program held in the fall will have a due date of early spring that same year)

 The planning for each program begins approximately 4-6 weeks following the due date of the proposals.
 AHLA staff enters and compiles the proposals for the planning committee during this time.
 It is important to submit a proposal prior to the due date to ensure your proposal is included in the materials that the planning committee reviews.